Derek Kenway: First-class debut and early career

 Born in Fareham, Kenway made his first-class debut for home county Hampshire in the 1997 County Championship.
-The following season he made his List A debut against Glamorgan in the 1998 AXA League.
-In 1999, he passed 1,000 first-class runs for the season, the only time he would do so in his career, also scoring his maiden first-class century in that season.
-By 2001, Kenway was firmly established within the Hampshire team, having up to that point had some success as a batsman for the county.
+The following season he made his List A one-day debut against Glamorgan in the 1998 AXA League.
+In 1999, he passed 1,000 first-class runs for the season, the only time he would do so in his career, and also scored his maiden first-class century.
+By 2001, Kenway was firmly established in the Hampshire team, having had some success as a batsman for the county.
 Following strong performances in first-class and List A cricket in 2001, Kenway was Hampshire Cricket Society Player of the Year.

-His early promise, indeed being touted as a future England player, led to his inclusion in the inaugural ECB National Academy tour to Australia in 2001/02.
-Included on this tour were future and in some cases current England players such as Andrew Flintoff, Andrew Strauss, Simon Jones and then Hampshire teammate Chris Tremlett.
+His early promise saw him touted as a future England player, leading to his inclusion in the inaugural ECB National Academy tour to Australia in the winter of 2001.
+Included on this tour were future, and in some cases current, England internationals Andrew Flintoff, Andrew Strauss, Simon Jones, and Hampshire teammate Chris Tremlett.
 It was during this period that Kenway was considered at his fittest physically, something he was often cited as having little of during his career.